milka77/ms2_memorygame/README.md

 ### Features Left to Implement
 * Timed game - which shows the user how long they played with the game.
-* Highscore table - allows teh user to see other users score and time.
+* Highscore table - allows the user to see other users score and time.

 ---
 ## Technologies Used